syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/labels.md

 Diagram provides a support to add a [`hyperlink`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNodeAnnotation.html#Syncfusion_EJ2_Diagrams_DiagramNodeAnnotation_Hyperlink) for the nodes/connectors annotation.
 It can also be customized.

+A User can open the hyperlink in the new window, the same tab and the new tab by using the  [`hyperlinkOpenState`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNodeAnnotation.html#Syncfusion_EJ2_Diagrams_DiagramNodeAnnotation_Hyperlink_HyperlinkOpenState)  property

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}